emmajuettner/local-event-finder/README.md

 4. Run the app: `flask --app app run --debug`
 5. Visit [localhost:5000](http://localhost:5000/) in your browser to see the app running.

+## Running Linter/Test Suite

+Run `ruff check` from the project root directory to run the linter.

+Run `pytest tests/` from the project root directory to execute the tests.

 ## Tasks
 Essentials:
 - [x] Set up a basic client that can call the Eventbrite API